sindresorhus/Defaults/readme.md

 Type: `func`

-Observe changes to multiple keys of any type, but without specific information about changes.
+Observe multiple keys of any type, but without any information about the changes.

-Options same as in  `observe` for a single key.
+Options are the same as in `.observe(…)` for a single key.

 #### `Defaults.publisher(_ key:, options:)`